tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

 ## A. Unstranded and strand-specific read counting

-- __Task 1__: Rerun the [RNA-Seq workflow](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_01.html) with the test data to the read quantification step [here](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_05.html).
-In the read quantification step with `summarizeOverlaps` generate count tables in an unstranded manner as well as strand-specific manner for both the positive (sense) and negative (antisense) strands.
+- __Task 1__: Rerun the [RNA-Seq workflow](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_01.html) with the toy data sets to the read quantification step [here](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_05.html).
+In the read quantification step with `summarizeOverlaps` generate count tables for the following three strand modes:

+   1. Unstranded
+   2. Strand-specific for positive (sense) strand
+   3. Strand-specific for negative (antisense) strands

 The solution for generating the unstranded read counts is given below.

 {% highlight r %}
 summarizeOverlaps(eByg, x, mode="Union",